-It refers to air-conditioners (including inverter air-conditioners), refrigerators, washing machines, televisions, computers, printers, scanners and monitors.
+It refers to air-conditioners (including inverter air-conditioners), refrigerators, washing machines, tumble dryers, dehumidifiers, televisions, computers, printers, scanners and monitors.

-The levy level is: $15 for each computer, printer or scanner; $45 for each monitor; $125 for each air-conditioner or washing machine; and $165 for each refrigerator or television.
+The levy level is: $15 for each computer, printer or scanner; $45 for each monitor; $125 for each air-conditioner, washing machine, tumble dryer or dehumidifier; and $165 for each refrigerator or television.

-The recycling levy is paid by regulated electrical equipment suppliers to the Environmental Protection Department directly.
-To what extent the suppliers will pass on the relevant cost along the supply chain is a commercial decision of the suppliers and sellers concerned.
+The recycling levy is paid by REE suppliers to the Environmental Protection Department directly.
+To what extent the REE suppliers and sellers will pass on the relevant cost along the supply chain is a commercial decision of the REE suppliers and sellers concerned.

 Consumers can request the sellers to arrange delivery of the new product and removal of a used equipment on the same day without the need to pay an extra fee to the sellers.